bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a AAAA record?</summary><br><b>

-An AAAA Record perform the same function as an A Record, but for an IPv6 Address
+An AAAA Record perform the same function as an A Record, but for an IPv6 Address.
 </b></details>

 <details>